CloakerSmoker/Relax-Language/docs/docs/details.md

 You wouldn't expect walking an AST and generating machine code to be boring, but after so many hours of debugging, it 100% is.

 Debugging compiled code isn't usually that bad, since you get a nice disassembly to look at.
 Except for when you're debugging code that `DllCall` is jumping into.
-Every single code generation bug until I got `PEBuilder` working was fixed by manually disassemling the code, and running it in my head.
+Every single code generation bug until I got `PEBuilder` working was fixed by manually disassembling the code, and running it in my head.

 You ever count the stack-depth using your fingers?
 Well, I have.
 It's not fun.